t-regx/T-Regx/ReadMe.md

         * T-Regx exposes functionality by simple methods, which return `int`, `string`, `string[]` or `bool`, which aren't nullable.
 If you wish to do something with your match or pattern, there's probably a method for that, which does exactly and only that.
-    * Handlers and state:
-        * Not even touching your error handlers or exception handlers **in any way**!
-        * In fact, T-Regx doesn't touch any global state.
     * Strings:
         * [Fixing error with multibyte offset (utf-8 safe)](https://t-regx.com/docs/match-details#offsets).
         * Separate methods for positions: